< Back to Oral History project: Hot Tamale Trail

 Pearl Johnson, tamale maker

-Pearl Johnson has been making hot tamales by hand for fifty years.
+Pearl Johnson has been making hot tamales by hand since the 1950s.
 Originally from Charleston, Mississippi, her first job was at the old Lucas Bar-B-Que in Greenwood, where she learned to make this unique Delta delicacy.
 After Lucas Bar-B-Que closed its doors, Mrs. Johnson worked at the Baldwin Piano factory in town until it closed.
 Now Mrs. Johnson’s daughter owns her own place, Reno’s Cafe, and Mrs. Johnson makes tamales there regularly.
 She also sells them to other restaurants in Greenwood, namely the new Giardina’s and The Flatland Grill.
 When asked if she has a secret to making her tamales, Mrs. Johnson replies, “Well, no. Not really.
 It’s just the idea of knowing, you know, how much stuff to use in it.”
 And she definitely uses all the right stuff.
 Mrs. Johnson’s tamales are some of the best tamales around.